AnkushSingh111/HR-Analytics-Dashboard-Project-Using-PowerBI/README.md

-HR Analytics Dashboard - Power BI
+HR Analytics Dashboard Using Power BI -
 This repository contains a dynamic and insightful HR Analytics Dashboard built using Power BI.
 The dashboard helps HR professionals, managers, and business leaders make data-driven decisions by visualizing key workforce metrics such as attrition, salary trends, education background, job roles, and more.

 The dashboard highlights: